-The diagram below illustrates the network and storage configuration of the resulting solution described in this guide.
+The diagram bellow illustrates the network and storage configuration of the solution described in this guide.

 Pre-Configuring the Servers

-4. To change the name and set the static IP for Heartbeat/Sync channel, type the next command in the PowerShell console:
+6. To change the name and set the static IP for Heartbeat/iSCSI and Synchronization channel, run the next commands via PowerShell:

-5. Alternatively, the network settings can be changed through the sconfig.cmd window.
-In Network Settings (option 8), select the Index of the NIC, which should serve as a synchronization link:
+7. Alternatively, the network settings can be changed through the sconfig.cmd window.
+In Network Settings (option 8), select the Index of the NIC which should be edited:

 The following actions are possible:

-7. It is highly recommended to enable Jumbo packets (9014) on the Sync and iSCSI networks.
-This can be done via PowerShell in two ways.
+8. It is highly recommended to enable jumbo frames (9014) on the Synchronization and iSCSI networks.
+This can be done via PowerShell in two ways:

-8. Ping each node with Jumbo packets (change the asterisk to the partner node’s IP address):
+9. Ping each node with jumbo frames (change the asterisk to the corresponding partner node’s IP address):